The Jameson Family Chronicles

 (( to see a draft of The Book, click here)

-Daniel Jamison - born in 1812 in Allentown, Pennsylvania.
+Daniel Jamison - born December 17, 1812 (see his family bible) in Allentown, Pennsylvania and baptized at the Egypt Reformed Church where his mother was subsequently buried.
 Daniel Jamison married Judith Bomboy.
-Daniel was a well known farmer and businessman and lived for most of his life in the village of Centre (aka Lime Ridge), Columbia County, PA, just a couple of miles South of Berwick, Pa.
-Owned and operated the well known Half Way House (an Inn and Tavern) which was midway between Berwick and Bloomsburg until he "got religion" and shut the place down.
-A large brick structure in Lime Ridge which is still standing was built by Daniel and known as “The Temperance Inn”.
-It is unclear whether this structure is the same as the former Half Way House, but it seems unlikely.
+Daniel was a well known businessman and lived for most of his life in the village of Centreville (aka Lime Ridge), Columbia County, PA, just a couple of miles South of Berwick, Pa.
+Daniel apparently purchased and operated the well known Half Way House (an inn and tavern) in the 1830s which was midway between Berwick and Bloomsburg servicing stagecoach and canal travelers until he "got religion" and shut the place down but not until after making substantial sums of money.
+A large brick structure in Lime Ridge, which is still in excellent condition, was subsequently built by Daniel in 1842 and known as “The Temperance Inn”.
+This structure is apparently about a block West of the location of the original Half Way House.
 Daniel and Judith had 9 children, two of whom were Albion B. Jameson and Benjamin F. Jameson.
 Four or more of his children served in the Civil War.
-Daniel Jameson died in 1900 at Lime Ridge, Columbia County, Pennsylvania.
+Daniel Jameson died in 1900 at Lime Ridge, Columbia County, Pennsylvania, and is burried on land he gifted as a cemetery to the Lime Ridge Methodist Church.
+The Temperence Inn was later sold to Elisha Warwick Miller Lowe grandson of Abraham Miller who was one of the founders of Centerville.

 Albert B.L.
 Jamison - born 1885 in or near Shickshinny, PA.
 Married Bertha Church.
 Held a variety of jobs and worked for many years as a coal miner.
 Later after being hauled out of the mines due to cave ins (on several occasions) he acquired black lung disease and took to painting houses.
 Albert and his wife Bertha Church had 2 children, Harold and Edna.
 Albert died in 1961 at Shickshinny, PA.

 Harold C. Jamison - born in Berwick, Columbia County, PA in 1911.
-His second wife was Ruth E. Duke of Berwick and they lived in Shickshinny, Pa until their divorce.
+His second wife was Ruth Eleanore Duke of Berwick and they lived in Shickshinny, Pa until their divorce.
 He had one son, Richard A. Jameson, by this marriage.
 Harold moved to Snohomish, WA in about 1951 and married Martha Harmon, by whom he had two children, Robert and Elizabeth.
 Harold returned to Pennsylvania in his later years and died in Berwick in 2002.
-Ruth E. Duke was the daughter of Benjamin Duke and granddaughter of George C. Duke (a/k/a Victor D. Braud of Confederate civil war notoriety).
-On her mother’s side (Adah Bower), Ruth was descended from the Garrisons and Isabella Douglas, daughter of Lord Archibald Douglas of Scotland.
+Ruth E. Duke was the daughter of Benjamin C. Duke, Sr. and granddaughter of George C. Duke (a/k/a Victor D. Braud of Confederate civil war notoriety).
+On her mother’s side (Adah Bower), Ruth was descended from the Garrisons and Isabella Douglas, supposedly a daughter of Lord Archibald Douglas of Scotland.

 Footnotes to Col. David Jameson, M.D. (unorganized)